typora/support.typora.io/_posts/2016-05-02-Install and Use Pandoc.md

 TL;DR:

 Typora requires Pandoc (≥ v1.16).
-If you do not have Pandoc or only old version of Pandoc installed on your machine, you could:
+If you don't have Pandoc or only old version of Pandoc is installed on your machine, you could:

 Download installer from **[Download Page](https://github.com/jgm/pandoc/releases/latest)** and install or update [Pandoc](http://pandoc.org/).

-You may need to restart Typora after install Pandoc if you met an error that Typora cannot find Pandoc.
+You may need to restart Typora after install Pandoc if you receive an error that Typora cannot find Pandoc.

-For windows users, if Typora still saying it cannot found Pandoc, you may need try to restart your PC.
+For windows users, if Typora is still saying it cannot find Pandoc, you may need to restart your PC.

 # Pandoc Integration

 In Typora, import function and export function for some file formats (including docx, odt, rtf, epub, LaTeX and wiki) are powered by a 3rd party software named Pandoc.
-Those features requires Pandoc (≥ v1.16) to be installed.
+Those features require Pandoc (≥ v1.16) to be installed.

-Please note that install Pandoc is optional for Typora, if you do not need those advanced import/export support in Typora, then you do not have to install Pandoc on your computer.
+Please note that installation of Pandoc is optional for Typora, if you do not need advanced import/export support in Typora, then you do not have to install Pandoc on your computer.

-This document would show how to install Pandoc and use Typora with Pandoc for full import/export functions.
+This document will show how to install Pandoc and use Typora with Pandoc for full import/export functions.

 ## What is Pandoc

 [Pandoc](http://pandoc.org/) is a universal document text converter.
-Typora use it to support file import/export features for several file types.
+Typora uses it to support file import/export features for several file types.

 ## Install Pandoc